AugustZellmer/Selection-Filter/README.md

 I (August Zellmer) am provided with basic information about how frequently Selection Filter is used.
 I may share this usage data with others (i.e. friends, potential employers, etc.).
 I will not sell this usage data.

 ## Support
-If you have any questions, please email me at august.zellmer+selectionfilter@gmail.com, mentioning Selection Filter in the subject line.
+If you have any questions, please email me at august.zellmer+selectionfilter@gmail.com.